lukefleed/compressed-intvec/README.md

 Choosing the right codec is crucial for achieving optimal compression.
 The efficiency of a codec is highly dependent on the underlying data distribution.
 For example, Rice coding is usually effective for skewed distributions, while Minimal Binary coding is optimal for uniformly distributed data.

+## Endianness

+Choose `BEIntVec` or `LEIntVec` based on data interoperability needs.
+Performance is equivalent; endianness affects byte order in compressed storage.

 ## Memory Analysis (and why choosing the right codec is important)

-Both the little-endian and big-endian version of the compressed int-vec include support for the [MemDbg/MemSize][https://docs.rs/mem-dbg/] traits from the [mem_dbg](https://crates.io/crates/mem-dbg) crate.
-For example, this is the output of `mem_dbg(DbgFlags::empty()` for a very large BeIntVec instance:
+Both the little-endian and big-endian version of the compressed int-vec include support for the [MemDbg/MemSize](https://docs.rs/mem-dbg/) traits from the [mem_dbg](https://crates.io/crates/mem-dbg) crate.
+For example, this is the output of `mem_dbg(DbgFlags::empty()` for a very large `BEIntVec` instance:

 ```bash
 11536 B ⏺